tomasbasham/bouncing-vim/README.md

 People have different habits and opinions when it comes to search within multiple files.

-ack.vim is very popular but not with everyone due the need to install or compile additional packages.
+ack.vim is very popular but not with everyone, due the need to install or compile additional packages.

 Sometimes the plugins ack.vim or fugitive (which provides `:Ggrep`) are not